juanca/blog/articles/react-component-architecture.md

 ## Conclusion

-### Component API: `props` and `propTypes`
+- A stateless presentational component is driven by `props`
+- A stateful higher-ordered component is driven by `this.state`
+- A stateful connected component is driven by a redux `store`

-Designing a useful component is easily achievable with carefully designed properties interface.
+Designing a useful component is easily achievable with carefully designed properties interfaces.

-### leads to...
-Complexity reduction

-Presentational, decorated, behavioral, and higher-order components are powerful tools in breaking up the responsibilities of a complex user interface.
+Given the possibilities of composing new components, intricate user interfaces are achievable and scalable.
+Taking advantage of the many different layers of responsibilities -- presentational, decorations, higher-order components -- ultimately leads to lower complexity.
-In addition, testing is also broken up among these components.
+As an added bonus: testing strategies are also broken up among the different layers which provides more descriptive coverage.

-Having a set of simple user interface components still allows for a complex user interface.
-It also allows for easier development of new complex user interfaces.

-### Universal design principles

 Overall, these design principles can be applied to any powerful programming framework.
 Despite this article being geared towards a React and Redux stack, this also works in a Backbone and Marionette stack.
 The abstract idea of composing new components is a worthwhile and powerful technique.
 Whether composition is applied via arguments or wrappers, separating the concerns ultimately alleviates the classical growing pains of a codebase and facilitates the introduction to new contributors.
 These conceptual models are useful in any environment: backend systems can also benefit from such separation of concerns -- well-tested core classes, extensible core components, minimal memory usage, etc.

-~~Random~~

-To summarize:

-- A stateless presentational component is driven by `props`
-- A stateful higher-ordered component is driven by `this.state`
-- A stateful connected component is driven by a redux `store`